-The Constitution is fairly silent on how the chief shop steward, the shop steward and OH&S teams are populated.
+The Constitution is fairly silent on how the Chief Shop Steward, the shop steward and worker reps are populated.
 Tab 1 explains the two different methods available, either by appointment by the local executive or by election.
 It is highly recommended that the teams are populated by a democratic vote of the executive board, and this will be the default if not explicitly outlined in the Local By-Laws.